 A Milanese princess whose brief life and strategic marriage linked two powerful Italian dynasties during the Renaissance's turbulent politics.

-Born into the formidable Sforza dynasty of Milan, Anna Sforza was a political asset from childhood.
-Her 1491 marriage to Alfonso d'Este, heir to Ferrara, was a classic Renaissance alliance, stitching together two major northern Italian powers.
+Anna Sforza married Alfonso d'Este, heir to Ferrara, in 1491, stitching together two major northern Italian powers through a classic Renaissance alliance.
+Born into the Sforza dynasty of Milan, she was a political asset from childhood.
 Her life in Ferrara was short, ending at just 21, leaving behind no children.
-While her personal story is fragmentary, her union was a significant diplomatic maneuver for her father, Galeazzo Maria Sforza, and cemented a connection that would influence the balance of power in Italy.
-Her early death opened the path for Alfonso's politically pivotal second marriage to the infamous Lucrezia Borgia, placing Anna as a poignant, fleeting figure in the complex prelude to the Italian Wars.
+Her union was a significant diplomatic maneuver for her father, Galeazzo Maria Sforza, and influenced the balance of power in Italy.
+Her early death opened the path for Alfonso's second marriage to Lucrezia Borgia, placing Anna as a poignant figure in the prelude to the Italian Wars.

 The biggest hits of 1476